 Mozilla was born out of and remains part of the open source and free software movement.
 Through the Mozilla Open Source Support (MOSS) awards program, we recognize, celebrate, and support open source projects that contribute to Mozilla’s work and to the health of the Internet.
 MOSS broadens access, increases security, and empowers users by providing catalytic funding to open source technologists.

 As a result of the 2020 restructuring at Mozilla, the MOSS program is on indefinite hiatus and is not currently accepting applications.
 For current funding opportunities for open source projects, please see the Mozilla Technology Fund.
 To learn about the impact that MOSS funding had on the open source ecosystem, please see the MOSS Evaluation Summary.

 The Foundational Technology track supports open source projects that Mozilla relies on, either as an embedded part of our products or as part of our everyday work.

 Track II: Mission Partners

 The Mission Partners track supports open source projects that significantly advance Mozilla’s mission.

 Track III: Secure Open Source Fund

-The Secure Open Source (“SOS”) track supports security audits for open source software projects, and remedial work to rectify the problems found.
+The Secure Open Source (“SOS”) track supports security audits for widely used open source software projects as well as the remedial work needed to rectify the problems found.